 Reforming HUD Homeless Assistance

-On April 1, 2019, Representative Steve Stivers (R-OH) and Representative Dave Loebsack (D-IA) reintroduced H.R.
-2001, the Homeless Children and Youth Act (HYCA) to remove these barriers to HUD Homeless Assistance for children, youth, and families.
+On April 29, 2021, U.S. Senators Dianne Feinstein (D-CA), Rob Portman (R-OH), and Tammy Baldwin (D-WI) collectively reintroduced the Homeless Children and Youth Act (HYCA) to remove barriers to HUD Homeless Assistance for children, youth, and families.